Sugeepixie/Mushroom-Analysis/README.md

 1) Which features are most indicative of a poisonous mushroom?
 2) Which features of mushrooms are most palatable?
 3) Which habitat contains the highest percentage of edible mushrooms?
+4) What populations contain the most edible and most poisonous mushrooms?

 ## Resources:
 https://www.kaggle.com/datasets/uciml/mushroom-classification